Adobe-Consulting-Services/adobe-consulting-services.github.io/acs-aem-tools/aem-chrome-plugin/log-tracer/index.md

 AEM Chrome Plug-in works in conjunction with [Apache Sling Log Tracer](https://sling.apache.org/documentation/bundles/log-tracers.html) to collect and expose server-side data to the browser.

-1. AEM Chrome Plug-in intercepts requests made from Chrome browser to to AEM 6.1+
+1. AEM Chrome Plug-in intercepts requests made from Chrome browser to AEM 6.0+
 2. AEM Chrome Plug-in injects Sling Log Tracer headers defining what data Sling Log Tracer should collect for that request on the AEM server.
 3. When the HTTP Request returns, a Sling Log Tracer UUID is provided in the HTTP Response.
 AEM Chrome Plug-in uses this UUID in a background HTTP Request to AEM to retrieve the log data collected by Sling Log Tracer.
 4. AEM Chrome Plug-in parses and injects the log data into the AEM Chrome Plug-in Dev Panel.